This article presents best practices for preventing email account hacking to protect your privacy and sensitive information.

-- Be mindful of the names of Wi-Fi networks.
-Wireless network SSID names may look similar to ones that you know of, but their type is different.
+- Be mindful of the WiFi names.
+Sime WiFis may look similar to ones that you know of, but their type is different.
 This is very common in public areas such as airports.

-- Never connect to/use a Computer to Computer (Ad-hoc) network in a public place.
+- Don't use a Computer to Computer (Ad-hoc) network in a public place.

-- To update your Windows Operating System, refer to this Microsoft Knowledge Base article for detailed instructions and FAQs: Windows Update: FAQ.
+- To update your Windows Operating System, refer to this Microsoft article for detailed instructions and FAQs: Windows Update: FAQ.
 You can also access Windows Update via the shortcut button below:

 Check Windows Update

 Monitor your Email Account Activity

 - Email/Social Networking/Media Sharing Accounts – regularly make sure that you can sign into any accounts you may have

 - Sent Items Folder – may store some evidence of potentially malicious emails that may have already been sent to your friends/colleagues

 - Activity Logs – Some providers, such as Gmail, have an Activity Log feature that allows you to check recent activity on your account

 - Purge all emails that you no longer need.